What’s the best style of clipper to buy? Cordless or corded?

 Is there an outlet near the cross ties?
 There usually is, but I can’t speak for every barn in the entire world.
 Clipping is best done where your horse is comfortable, like the cross ties, and not where there’s an outlet, like the bathroom or inside the tool shed or wherever the outlet may be.
 Cordless may be better here.

 Do you love to trip on stuff?
-Go cordless if you don't.
+Then definitely get a cord!

 How forgetful are you?
 I love to have clippers as part of the vet kit in case you need to do some wound cleaning, but I rarely remember to check the charge on the clippers.
 So - I have a corded pair for this very reasons.